UCRoboticsLab/ucroboticslab.github.io/_posts/2017-12-19-write_blog.md

 title: How to write a blog post
 ---

-To add new post to our blog, you need to create a new .md file in the _post directory.
+To add new post to our blog, you need to create a new .md file in the _posts directory.
 Please follow the name convention "yyyy-mm-dd-filename.md".
 Then add the following code block on the top of file.
 ```
 ---
 layout: post